-Behavioral Medicine offers a range of mental health services to our students.
-We strive to keep the BU community healthy and thriving, so please don’t hesitate to call if you need:
+Behavioral Medicine offers a range of mental health services to students.
+We strive to keep the BU community healthy and thriving, so please don’t hesitate to contact us if you need:

 - Assessment and diagnosis

 - Brief treatment, including therapy and psychiatry for a variety of mental health issues